DorothyTamYiLing/GWarrange/documents/pipeline_and_output_files_description.md

 <sup> 3 </sup>  summary statistics format: `minimum, 1st quantile, median, mean, 3rd quantile, maximum`

-12. myshort_splitk_out_uniq.txt, contain k-mers with unique behaviour count and proportion in case/control genomes, unique genome position (represented by the mean StartL of intact k-mers in control genomes, rounded off to two significant digits, as indicated by the x flag), and unique forward/reverse intact k-mers count are used for plotting.
+12. myshort_splitk_out_uniq.txt, contain k-mers with unique behaviour count and proportion in case/control genomes, unique genome position (represented by the mean StartL when k-mers are intact in case genomes, rounded off to two significant digits, as indicated by the x flag), and unique forward/reverse intact k-mers count are used for plotting.
 Include the following information in columns:

 **kmer**: N-contaiing k-mer ID